The theme this time is a furniture design solution targeting Gen Z.

 Product design + branding + visual identity

-Pressure and rules often make young people feel like they have no control over their lives, so accept their real and imperfect lives, respect their desire to control their own lives, Embrace Your Rhythms, Your Pace, Your Space will be the core ideology for this serie.
+Pressure and rules often make young people feel like they have no control over their lives.
+We accept their real and imperfect lives and respect their desire to control their own lives.
+"Embrace Your Rhythms, Your Pace, Your Space" will be the core ideology for this series.

 The theme of this design is "Embrace Your Daily Delay," allowing young people to manage their lives and spaces at their own pace.

-The theme is "Illuminate your midnight play," so that Crate & Barrel can be there for Gen Z during their own time at night without disturbing others.
+The theme is "Illuminate Your Midnight Play," so that Crate & Barrel can be there for Gen Z during their own time at night without disturbing others.

 To achieve this, I designed the lamp in two parts.